lordmat0/teiid-druid/README.md

 teiid-druid
 ===========

-A project containing a druid connection and translator
+A project that contains a druid connection and a druid translator for JBoss Teiid.
+It provides a wrapper around Sql4Ddriver and Sql4DCompiler.

 To Run